libra/website/docs/my-first-transaction.md

 Created account #1 address 8cb38077e0af0ff77c0da7f6ea1acc9585c98c40443b5ea2ffaa8f1507ba9608
 ```

-#1 - is the index for Bob's account and the hex number is the address of Bob's account.
+#1 is the index for Bob's account and the hex string is the address of Bob's account.
 For more details on index refer to [Create Alice's Account.](#step-2-create-alice-s-account)

 ### Step 4 (optional) - List Accounts

-To list the accounts you have created
+To list the accounts you have created, enter this command:
-Enter this command:

 `libra% account list`

 Sample output on success:
 ```bash